dlozina/ai-document-platform/README.md

 > Perfect for **tight deadlines** where speed and accuracy are both essential.

 ### 🏠 **Remote Hiring**
-> Great for **remote positions** where video introductions are common and need analysis.
+> Great for **remote positions** where video introduction transcripts are common and need analysis.

 ## 🚀 **Getting Started**